missamii/GA-Mirror/Projects/p2-specs.md

 6. Because you have a while to do this project, we expect full functionality and nice CSS.
 As always, save CSS til the end.

 7. Just like for project 1, instructors are not available for help on demand.
 You must submit a GH issue.
+See the instructions in this folder.

 ---